MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 Hotpatching is a way to install OS security updates on supported Windows Server Datacenter: Azure Edition virtual machines (VMs) that doesn’t require a reboot after installation.
 It works by patching the in-memory code of running processes without the need to restart the process.
 Hotpatching also provides the following benefits:

 - Fewer binaries mean updates install faster and consume less disk and CPU resources.

 - Lower workload impact with less need to restart your machine.

-- Better protection, as the hotpatch update packages are scoped to Windows security updates that install faster without requiring you to restart your machine.
+- Better protection, as the Hotpatch update packages are scoped to Windows security updates that install faster without requiring you to restart your machine.

 - Reduces the time exposed to security risks and change windows, and easier patch orchestration with Azure Update Manager.

 >[!IMPORTANT]